2011-2015: Queen Mary University of London; 2005-2010: Università degli Studi di Parma (Italy); 2000-2005: Liceo Scientifico G. Ulivi (Parma, italy)

-I love working in the laboratory, trying new experiments.
+Favourite thing to do in my job I love working in the laboratory, trying new experiments.
 I spend a lot of time reading interesting science facts and learning new things just because I’m really curious.

 I’m from Italy, but for the past 4 years and an half I’ve been living in London, where I completed my PhD in chemistry and currently work as a teaching assistant.
 I live in a lovely flat, which I share with two flatmates, in Hackney Wick.